ShenZheng2000/Low_level_Vision_Metrics/README.md

 Note: For the reference metrics, all the predicted images and the groundtruth should be in png format.
 However, you can change the code in `ref.py` to address that limitation.

-# Prerequisites
+# Requirements
-Python3
+- Python3
-Opencv-python
+- Opencv-python
-Scikit-image
+- Scikit-image
-Numpy
+- Numpy

 # Quick Run
 1. Reference Metrics